Mumbai set to extend coronavirus lockdown - sources

 But Mumbai, with a population of more than 20 million, has become India’s coronavirus epicentre.
 The metropolis and its suburbs have reported 782 positive cases and 50 deaths, the latest health bulletin said on Wednesday.

 “In Mumbai cases are rising too fast.
-In just 24 hours 100 cases were reported on Tuesday,” said a senior state government official, adding that the trend was alarming and an extension of the lockdown for at least another two weeks was necessary to stop the virus from spreading in one of the world’s most densely populated cities.
+In just 24 hours 100 cases were reported on Tuesday,” said a senior state government official, adding that the trend was alarming and at least another two weeks of lockdown were necessary to stop the virus from spreading in one of the world’s most densely populated cities.

-The Mumbai municipal authority and the state government in the western state of Maharashtra, of which Mumbai is the capital, both declined to comment.
+Mumbai municipal authority and the state government of Maharashtra, of which Mumbai is the capital, both declined to comment.

+The state government has yet to announce the extension as it is assessing the situation in satellite city Pune and Nagpur, a commercial hub.

 Reporting by Rajendra Jadhav and Rupam Jain; Editing by Euan Rocha and Giles Elgood